Taking Steps for the Future

 When will additional wireless sites be available on campus, and where will they be located?

 Currently, most academic and residential room spaces have wireless coverage.
 Please see the wireless map for specific coverage locations.

 Can I install my own wireless network access point in my area?

-Faculty and staff should contact the Technology Support Center for a consultation if they are interested in establishing wireless access points in their area.
+Faculty and staff should contact the Help Desk for a consultation if they are interested in establishing wireless access points in their area.